jerepe/my_first_website/README.md

 # My first website.

-Website created using a VM hosted on an Ubuntu server and Apache2 server - originally.

-Part of the second part of the entrance tests of the computer-science school Holberton.
+Website first created using a Ubuntu VM and Apache2 server as the second part of the Holberton Computer Science School's entrance tests.

 **Done only using CLI and Emacs**